 - media events;

-- general public (with particular attention to young people in urban areas) and/or farmers and other parties active in rural areas.
+- For general public (with particular attention to young people in urban areas) and/or farmers and other parties active in rural areas.

 Who can apply

 Legal entities (public or private bodies) established in an EU Member State (including overseas countries and territories (OCTs).

 The could be farmers or rural development organisations, European associations, non-governmental organisations, public authorities of the Member States, media companies, educational institutions, universities and research centers.